apptools-lab/AppWorks/extensions/iceworks-page-builder/README.en.md

 1. Enter the page name (to be used as the folder name).
 2. Select the block to be used for the page from the block list on the right, click to add it to the page preview area on the left.
 3. Rearrange blocks by dragging and dropping the order of the blocks in the left page preview area, or delete blocks by clicking icons in the upper right corner.
 4. Click `生成界面(generate page)` button to generate page code.
-The page code will be generated to 'src /pages/${page name}'
+The page code will be generated into 'src /pages/'
-5. Click `Refresh` button on PAGES header, then the new page appears.

 ## More